henryliang2/movie-nominator/README.md

 It's time to nominate your favourite films for this year's awards!
 This app was made for the UX Developer Intern & Web Developer Intern Challenge.

-This app was made using ReactJS and uses Firebase for authentication and database services.
+Made using ReactJS and uses Firebase for authentication and database services.

 See the live hosted app at [https://shoppies-henryliang2.netlify.app](https://shoppies-henryliang2.netlify.app/)